-If your SQL Server 2016 report server is in SharePoint mode, there are additional databases to be concerned with, including SharePoint configuration databases and the Reporting Services alerting database.
+If your report server is in SharePoint mode, there are additional databases to be concerned with, including SharePoint configuration databases and the Reporting Services alerting database.
 In SharePoint mode, three databases are created for each Reporting Services service application.
 The reportserver, reportservertempdb, and dataalerting databases.
 For more information see Backup and Restore Reporting Services SharePoint Service Applications

 Backing Up the Encryption Keys

 You should backup the encryption keys when you configure a Reporting Services installation for the first time.
 You should also backup the keys any time you change the identity of the service accounts or rename the computer.
 For more information, see Back Up and Restore Reporting Services Encryption Keys.
 For SharePoint mode report servers, see the “Key Management” section of Manage a Reporting Services SharePoint Service Application.

 Backing Up the Configuration Files